 There is no one-size-fits-all approach to organization.
-But, of course, there are some fundamental guidelines for organizing oneself.
+However, there are some fundamental guidelines for organizing oneself.
 Often, the most challenging part is getting started.
 So, start small, but start!

 Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something we have recommended.
 This commission comes at no additional cost to you.
 Thank you for all the support.
 You can read our full privacy policy here.